delvtech/elf-contracts/SPECIFICATION.md

 ### Yield Token

 The Yield token contract is deployed by the tranche contract and is a standard ERC20 except that the Tranche contract can mint or burn from it.
-It will have a symbol of `ELV:$wrapped_position_symbol$:$expiration time$ eg. ELV:wyUSDC:16-FEB-21`.
+It will have a symbol of `eY:$wrapped_position_symbol$:$expiration` time$ eg. `eY:wyUSDC:16-FEB-21-GMT`.
 Please note that in the code, the Yield token is referred to as Interest Token.

 ## User Proxy